 For the record:

-On this day in 2018, Walt Disney dipped deep into the well of Fantasy with a big screen star-laden, stink-infested adaptation of A Wrinkle In Time.
-Directed by critical darling Ava DuVernay, the Fantasy film starred Storm Reid, Oprah Winfrey, and Reese Witherspoon.
+On this day in 2018 (in several countries around the world), Walt Disney dipped deep into the well of Fantasy with a big screen star-laden, stink-infested adaptation of A Wrinkle In Time.
+Directed by critical darling Ava DuVernay, the Fantasy film starred Storm Reid, Oprah Winfrey, Reese Witherspoon and others.
 According to our friends at IMDB.com, here's the plot summary:

 "After the disappearance of her scientist father, three peculiar beings send Meg, her brother, and her friend to space in order to find him."